 “The mission designers and navigators are so good at this,” said JPL’s William Frazier, project systems engineer of Trident.
 “After 13 years of flying through the solar system, we can confidently skim the upper edge of Triton’s atmosphere – which is pretty mind-boggling.”

 And it may seem that time moves slowly in the outer reaches of the solar system, where Neptune’s years are long.
 Ironically for Triton, the long timeline presents limitations.
-If Trident arrives before 2040, the team could perform its test of what’s powering the plume activity.
-Any later, and the Sun moves too far north … for the next hundred years.
+If Trident arrives before 2040, the team could perform its test of what’s powering the plume activity; any later, and the Sun moves too far north for the next hundred years.

-The Daily Galaxy, Jake Burba, via JPL
+The Daily Galaxy, Max Goldberg via JPL